top of page

 Why Does Alcohol Cause Diarrhea?
 (And Why It Hits Fast—Sometimes That Night, Sometimes the Next Morning)

-If you’ve ever had a drink at night and felt your stomach turn…or woken up the next day needing to get to the bathroom fast — You’ve probably asked: “Why does alcohol cause diarrhea—especially at night or the next morning?”
+If you’ve ever had a drink (or 8) at night and felt your stomach do a wild dance…or woken up the next day needing to get to the bathroom fast, (or had to emergency pull off to an established public restroom)… The runs, poop, watery bowel movements, the shits.... fun stuff.
+Our bodies usually don't do that naturally.
 This isn’t random.
 And it’s not just something you ate.
 It’s your body responding to alcohol in a predictable, repeatable way—every time.
-The Short Answer (What’s Actually Happening) Alcohol causes diarrhea because it: Speeds up your digestive system Reduc
+The Short Answer (What’s

 Why Does Alcohol Give Me Heartburn?
 (And Why It Keeps Happening Even When You “Didn’t Drink That Much”)

-If you’ve ever finished a drink and felt that slow burn rise in your chest…or woken up the next morning with a sour, irritated feeling in your throat… You’ve probably asked: “Why does alcohol give me heartburn?”
+If you’ve ever finished a drink and felt that slow burn rise in your chest…or woken up the next morning with a sour, irritated feeling in your throat… You’ve probably asked: “Why does alcohol give me heartburn?”...
+Ok nobody actually asks it like that, but you're annoyed that it is there and maybe are curious about it.
 This isn’t random.
 And it’s not just about “acid.”
-It’s a pattern your body is responding to—every single time.
-The Short Answer (What’s Actually Happening) Alcohol increases your chances of heartburn because it: Relaxes the valve that keeps stomach acid down Increas
+It’s a pattern your body is responding to —every single time.
+The Short Answer (What’s Actually Happening) A

 4 min read